appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 - Pull requests: Read and Write - Used by the doctor to open a pull request with suggested changes
 - Workflows: Read and Write - Used by the doctor to push suggested changes to extract and audit workflows to a branch for review

 **HYALINE_LLM_TOKEN** - A LLM provider API token used in auditing and checking PRs.
-This will need to come from the LLM provider and will be referenced as the value for `llm.key` in the configs (using environment substitution)
+This will need to come from the LLM provider and will be referenced as the value for `llm.key` in the configs (using environment substitution).

 #### Environment Variables
 The following repository variables should be created in the forked `hyaline-github-app-config` repo:

 **HYALINE_LLM_PROVIDER** - The LLM provider to be used.
 This will be referenced as the value for `llm.provider` in the configs (using environment substitution).
 Please see [configuration reference](../reference/config.md) for supported values.